Security Collections

 2. Edit the Description by clicking edit.

 3. Edit the Data Access by clicking edit.
-See below for more information on entering the query.
+See Entering the Query for more information.

 4. Reassign the collection to the desired group or groups by clicking Manage Groups.
 Move the groups to the proper columns: